At A Glance

 An international economic boycott of the Hamas-led government after its election win in January 2006 exacerbated the situation.
 Western donor nations, including the European Union, withheld direct aid to the Palestinian Authority, though money was still channelled to the region through individuals or other organisations.

-When Hamas took control of Gaza in 2007, Israel tightened its blockade on goods to Gaza, and foreign donors pledged billions of aid in a public show of support for Abbas in his power struggle with Hamas.
+When Hamas took control of Gaza in 2007, Israel tightened its blockade on goods to Gaza, and foreign donors pledged billions of dollars in aid in a public show of support for Abbas in his power struggle with Hamas.

 In June 2010, Israel partly relaxed its grip in response to international pressure, allowing in more trade goods.
 But it continued to ban cement and steel – both needed to help rebuild after Israel's 2008/9 Gaza offensive.
 Israel says such materials – unless for specific foreign-sponsored projects – could be used to make bunkers and weapons.